This sermon was preached in July 2017. The passages for this sermon included Gen 4:1-10,16,25-26 and Romans 7:7-12,21-25a

-Though evil may always be close at hand, so is love.
-And this one thing Paul struggles to fully understand throughout his life.
+Though evil may always be close at hand, as Paul reminds us in our passage for today, so is love.
+And this one thing Paul says he struggles to fully understand throughout his life.
 It was Jesus, and other disciples, like Barnabas, who helped Paul to discover the ways love guards against evil.
 Especially, when love bestows ruthfulness.

-Adam and Eve would have done well to give and receive more ruth with each other much earlier on.
+Adam and Eve, too, would have done well to give and receive more ruth with each other much earlier on.
 As is so often the case, they grew up while being parents.
 They discovered how they could have offered Cain, and Abel, more ruth.